comp426-2022-fall/final-project-group14/docs/api_explained.md

 ## Story background and Encounter 1

 ### /app/background/
-This is the beginning of the Encounter 1.
-This api introduces the background story of the game, so that this simulator can be more immersive.
-After clicking the button at the bottom of the page, you will go to `/app/conversation/` and start a conversation with two character in the story.
+This is the beginning of Encounter 1.
+This API introduces the background story of the game, so that this simulator can be more immersive.
+After clicking the button at the bottom of the page, you will go to `/app/conversation/` and start a conversation with two characters in the story.

 ### /app/conversation/
-This page provides the user two options to make.
-If you click `reject` button, you will go to `/app/reject/`.
+This page provides the player with two options to make.
+If you click the `reject` button, you will go to `/app/reject/`.
 Otherwise, you will go to `/app/accept/`.

 ### /app/reject/
-This api tells you that you have to make the choice again if you want to enter further games.
+This API tells you that you have to make the choice again if you want to enter further games.
 When you click the `make the choice again` button, you will go back to `/app/conversation/`.

 ### /app/accept/
 This page continues the story.
 The button takes the player to `/app/survivalcheck/`.

 ### /app/survivalcheck/
-This pages introduces the definition of survival check and its result -- exaustion mode.
+This page introduces the definition of survival check and its result -- exhaustion mode.
 After clicking the button `Roll your dice`, the results of ten dices appear on the screen.
-The button `next` directs user to different pages, since the result of survival check lead to different mode such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/fail`), and E2(`/app/E2`).
+The button `next` directs the player to different pages, since the result of survival check lead to different modes such as exaustion(`/app/survivalcheck/exhaustion`), failure(`/app/survivalcheck/fail`), and E2(`/app/E2`).

-### /app/survivalcheck/exhasution
+### /app/survivalcheck/exhaustion
-This page implies that the character enters exhasution mode.
+This page implies that the character enters exhaustion mode.
 It also shows the level of exhaustion.
 After clicking the button `Enter the battle`, the player can also go to `/app/E2` and begin Encounter2.

 ### /app/survivalcheck/fail
-This pages tells the player that the character doesn't survive the cold damage.
+This page tells the player that the character doesn't survive the cold damage.
 The button `let's try again` directs to `/app/survivalcheck/`.

 ## Encounter 2 and ending
 ### /app/E2
-This is the begninning of the Ecounter2: battle section.
-This apu introduces the story background of this battle and give you two buttons to select your decisions.
+This is the beginning of the Ecounter2: battle section.
+This API introduces the story background of this battle and gives you two buttons to select your decisions.
 If you choose `Try to hide`, you will go to `/app/E2/notyetfight`; if you choose `Help Alvan`, you will go to `/app/E2/fight`.

 ### /app/E2/notyetfight
-This page tells player that he/she is noticed by the wolf and forced to joint the fight.
-The button takes player to `/app/E2/fight`
+This page tells the player that he/she is noticed by the wolf and forced to join the fight.
+The button takes the player to `/app/E2/fight`.

 ### /app/E2/fight
-This end point has a app.get page and a app.post page.
-The app.get page introduces the firt step of combat which is `determine surprise`.
-The button `Roll your dice` allows the user to see the result, and the button `next` directs user to the app.post page.
-(The `join the fight` button in `/app/E2/notyetfight` also takes user to the app.post page.)
+This endpoint has an app.get page and an app.post page.
+The app.get page introduces the first step of combat which is `determine surprise`.
+The button `Roll your dice` allows the user to see the result, and the button `next` directs the player to the app.post page.
+(The `join the fight` button in `/app/E2/notyetfight` also takes the player to the app.post page.)
 The app.post page is the second and the third steps of combat.
-After rolling the dice, the `next` button takes player to the next step, which is `/app/E2/fight/turns`.
+After rolling the dice, the `next` button takes the player to the next step, which is `/app/E2/fight/turns`.

+### /app/E2/fight/turns
+This page is where the combat actually starts.
+There are 3 buttons that represent 3 types of actions a player can choose during combat.
+After each action, the player will come back to this endpoint until the wolf is dead.
+The user can also hit the `End the game` button to end this simulator early.
+The first action is `ATTACK`.
+This button takes the player to `/app/E2/fight/turns/attack`.
+The second action is `DODGE`.
+This button takes the player to `/app/E2/fight/turns/dodge`.
+The third action is `HIDE`.
+This button takes the player to `/app/E2/fight/turns/hide`.

 ### /app/E2/fight/turns
 This page is where the combat actually starts.
 There are 3 buttons represents 3 types of actions a player can choose during the combat.
 After each action, user will come back to this endpoint until the wolf is dead.
 The user can also hit the `End the game` button to end this simulator early.